2016-2025: Principal achievements of trAndeS

 - Toolbox: “Gender and Diversity in Teaching”

-Developed in cooperation with the Margherita-von-Brentano-Zentrum.
+Developed in cooperation with the Margherita-von-Brentano-Zentrum of FU Berlin.

 trAndeS Series